timothymiller/cloudflare-ddns/README.md

 ## 🇺🇸 Origin

-This script was written for the Raspberry Pi platform to enable low cost, simple self hosting to promote a more decentralized internet.
+This script was written for the Raspberry Pi platform to enable low cost self hosting that just works to promote a more decentralized internet.

+## 🧹 More than just DDNS

+`cloudflare-ddns` handles the busy work for you, so deploying your web apps is less of a clickfest.
 On execution, the script fetches public IPv4 and IPv6 addresses and creates/updates DNS records for the subdomains in Cloudflare.
 Stale, duplicate DNS records are removed for housekeeping.

 ## 📊 Stats